September 20, 2017

 Meet the PlainViews Staff

 Sue Wintz, MDiv BCC is the managing editor of Plainviews® and Director, Professional and Community Education at HealthCare Chaplaincy Network.
 She is also the Director of Education for the Spiritual Care Association.
 Sue has over 35 years of clinical, administrative, writing, educational design, development and teaching experience in the provision of professional chaplaincy and spiritual care in numerous health care, and community settings as well as an expert advisor to interdisciplinary professional organizations.
-She is a board certified member and past president of the Association of Professional Chaplains who, in 2013 gave her its highest honor - the Anton Boisen Professional Service Award - and is a board certified member of the Spiritual Care Association.
+She is board certified by the Spiritual Care Association.
+Sue is also a board certified member and past president of the Association of Professional Chaplains who, in 2013 gave her its highest honor - the Anton Boisen Professional Service Award.
 Sue joined HealthCare Chaplaincy in 2010.

 Marian Betancourt is associate editor of PlainViews® and a professional writer and editor who has published many books and scores of newspaper and magazine articles.
 Her book, What to Do When Love Turns Violent, published in 2001 by HarperCollins was called “the best single resource” by The New York Times and is available as an e-book.
 Her latest book is Heroes of New York Harbor: Tales from the City’s Port.
 A new novel follows in 2017.